 To my knowledge there is NO copy of the full scene that introduces this illusion, and so we instead rely on these single frame clips as sold in the early days of Lincoln Enterprises to imagine what it might have been.
 For me this is some of the most interesting material that is available via the old Lincoln Enterprises film clips.

-From the original Roddenberry penned script, this part of the story is
+From the original Roddenberry penned script, this part of the story is described as follows:

 "Wild!
 Green skin, glistening as if oiled.
 Her fingertips are long gleaming razor-edged scimitars, her hair not unattractive but suggesting a wild animal mane.
 She is moving out to the open rectangle in front of the table, eyes wild.
 We feel she's larger than before, immensely strong.
 The female slaves have hurried off, frightened.
 But one is slower and Vina suddenly pivots with a CAT SOUND, bars a frightened female slave's escape.
 Pike's male servant has grabbed a whip, leaps out to intercede and Vina turns, snarling at him.
 The man slave swings back to lash at her."